KamilDrewnowski/SongManager/README.md

 The program is covered with Junit unit tests, checking the correctness of the operation of individual methods

+The program was built on the basis of Apache Maven.

 Running the program is possible on Linux and Windows systems